CarolineMagg/DeepImagePrior_Python/README.md

 # DeepImagePrior_Python
 Deep Image Prior (DIP) implementation in python with tensorflow/keras. <br>

-This repository provides a Julia implementation based on [Deep Image Prior](https://dmitryulyanov.github.io/deep_image_prior) by Ulyanov, Dmitry and Vedaldi, Andrea and Lempitsky, Victor [paper](https://arxiv.org/pdf/1711.10925.pdf).
+This repository provides a Julia implementation based on [Deep Image Prior](https://dmitryulyanov.github.io/deep_image_prior) by Ulyanov, Dmitry and Vedaldi, Andrea and Lempitsky, Victor, [paper link](https://arxiv.org/pdf/1711.10925.pdf).

 ## Docker & Requirements
 You can use [Docker](https://www.docker.com/) to setup your environment.
 For installation guide see [Install Docker](https://docs.docker.com/get-docker/). <br>